It has been three centuries since the beginning of the geisha culture.

 Instagram-embedded photos: @kyoto_maiko | @ThePetiteWanderess (mine)

 Image credits: Photo of geiko & maiko in yellow kimono (Wikipedia, licensed under CC 2.0).
-All other photos were by me.
+Cover photo is purchased stock image.
+All other photos were taken by me.

 • Hanatouro at Arashiyama – Night light festival